Weighted Bayesian Conformal Prediction: Weighted Bayesian Conformal Prediction

+This keeps the posterior construction aligned with the calibration quantile while using the same weight profile that appears in weighted conformal prediction.
+We view this as a weighted Bayesian analogue of the BQ-CP spacing model rather than an exact identity of generative constructions; the test-point weight enters the coverage interpretation through the standard $\delta_\infty$ normalisation of weighted CP~\citep{tibshirani2019conformal} but is not part of the Dirichlet posterior over calibration spacings.

-\textbf{Justification via weighted Bayesian bootstrap.} The construction has two complementary justifications. \emph{First}, from the Bayesian nonparametric perspective, it is the \emph{weighted Bayesian bootstrap}~\citep{newton1994approximate}: just as BQ-CP's $\Dir(1,\ldots,1)$ is the Bayesian bootstrap posterior~\citep{rubin1981bayesian} for the empirical distribution under i.i.d.\ data, $\Dir(\neff \cdot \tilde{w}_1, \ldots, \neff \cdot \tilde{w}_n)$ is the weighted Bayesian bootstrap posterior under importance weighting.
-When weights are uniform ($\tilde{w}_i = 1/n$), $\neff = n$ and we recover $\Dir(1,\ldots,1)$ exactly.
+\textbf{Justification via the weighted bootstrap.} The construction has two complementary justifications. \emph{First}, from the Bayesian nonparametric perspective, Eq.~\eqref{eq:mapping} is a \emph{weighted bootstrap variant} with concentration $c = \neff$: \citet{newton1994approximate}'s weighted Bayesian bootstrap takes $\Dir(c\,\tilde{w}_i)$ for any positive $c$, and our contribution is the specific choice $c = \neff$, which is justified in Theorem~\ref{thm:calibration} by matching the Bayesian posterior variance to the frequentist sampling variance of the weighted estimator.
+With uniform weights, $\neff = n$ and we recover the (rescaled) Bayesian bootstrap of~\citet{rubin1981bayesian}.

-\emph{Second}, from the frequentist perspective, WBCP inherits weighted CP's coverage foundation. \citet{tibshirani2019conformal} showed that under weighted exchangeability (Eq.~\ref{eq:weighted-exch}), the weighted quantile $\hat{q}_w$ achieves $\geq 1-\alpha$ coverage.
-WBCP does not alter this guarantee---it \emph{enriches} it by placing a Dirichlet posterior over the threshold, turning the point estimate $\hat{q}_w$ into a full distribution $p(\lambda \mid \calD, \mathbf{w})$.
-The resulting HPD threshold $\lambda_{\mathrm{HPD}} \geq \hat{q}_w$ (for $\beta > 1/2$) thus preserves weighted CP's coverage while additionally providing data-conditional guarantees via the Dirichlet posterior (Corollary~\ref{cor:data-cond}).
+\emph{Second}, from the frequentist perspective, WBCP \emph{enriches} weighted CP's coverage foundation rather than altering it. \citet{tibshirani2019conformal} show that under weighted exchangeability (Eq.~\ref{eq:weighted-exch}), the weighted quantile $\hat{q}_w$ achieves marginal coverage $\geq 1-\alpha$.
+WBCP keeps the same calibration scores and weights and overlays a Dirichlet posterior over the threshold, turning the point estimate $\hat{q}_w$ into a full distribution $p(\lambda \mid \calD, \mathbf{w})$.
+By the Bernstein--von Mises argument of Theorem~\ref{thm:coverage} (Step~3), $\lambda_{\mathrm{HPD}} = \hat{q}_w + \Phi^{-1}(\beta)\,\sigma_{\mathrm{post}} + o_p(1/\sqrt{\neff})$, so for $\beta > 1/2$ the HPD threshold lies above the weighted point estimate up to terms vanishing in $1/\sqrt{\neff}$.
+We therefore make the more measured claim that WBCP \emph{enriches} weighted CP with a posterior over $\lambda$ and matches its marginal coverage in the high-$\neff$ limit, rather than that it exactly preserves finite-sample coverage.
+The associated data-conditional guarantee continues to hold via Theorem~\ref{thm:dominance}.